ejkani/dotnet-oauth2-obo-flow/README.md

 ```

-## Creating the app projects
+## Chose to create apps from scratch or use existing apps from this repo

-> The apps are already created in this repository, but if you would like to start fresh, here are some commands to get you started.
+> The apps are already created in this repository, but if you would like to start fresh, choose `Alt 1`.

+## Alt 1: Creating the app projects from scratch

+If you created the projects from scratch, remember that you also need to write the application code as well (or copy from this repo)...

 ```Powershell
 cd ./Source